NativeScript/docs/content/guide/core/observable.md

 //or
 observable.addEventListener(eventNames, callback: (data: EventData) => void, thisArg)
 ```
-It is a method used to add a listener for the specified event(s).
+Add a listener for the specified event(s).

 - `eventNames` is a comma delimited string containing the names of the events to be listened to.
 - `callback` is the function that gets called when any of the registered event occurs.